torvalds/linux/Documentation/mm/page_migration.rst

 migrate_pages() does several passes over its list of pages.
 A page is moved if all references to a page are removable at the time.
-The page has already been removed from the LRU via isolate_lru_page() and the refcount is increased so that the page cannot be freed while page migration occurs.
+The page has already been removed from the LRU via isolate_lru_page() and the refcount is increased so that the page cananalt be freed while page migration occurs.

 Steps: